The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 The additives are responsible for making transmission fluid withstand heat and high temperatures.

-Also, the additives give transmission fluid a red color that makes it easy to identify.
+Also, the additives give transmission fluid red, making it easy to identify.
 Keep a check at the red line to know the accurate fluid level of your engine.

 Why Are There Lots Of Variety Of Transmission Fluids?